languagetool-org/languagetool/languagetool-core/README.txt

  License (LGPL), available at:
  http://extensions.libreoffice.org/extension-center/an-drouizig-breton-spellchecker/pscreleasefolder.2012-08-22.5582266403/0.10/dict-br_0.10.oxt

+ Catalan:
+ The Catalan data for part-of-speech tagging were created by Jaume Ortolà based on the Freeling 3.0 and Softcatalà 2.5.0 dictionaries, both released under the GNU General Public License.

  Chinese:
  The Chinese data and code for part-of-speech tagging is based on ictclas4j project (http://code.google.com/p/ictclas4j/) under Apache License 2.0.